tensorflow/tfjs-examples/lstm-text-generation/README.md

 - The argument `--savePath ...` lets the training script save the model at the specified path once the training completes

+If you have a CUDA-enabled GPU set up properly on your system, you can add the `--gpu` flag to the command line to train the model on the GPU, which should give you a further performance boost.

 ### Generating Text in Node.js using Saved Model Files

 The example command line above generates a set of model files in the `./my-shakespeare-model` folder after the completion of the training.
 You can load the model and use it to generate text.
 For example:

 ```sh
 yarn gen shakespeare ./my-shakespeare-model/model.json \